gregv12/fluxtion-server/docs/guide/threading-model.md

 ## 1) Big picture

-Fluxtion Server composes several “agents,” each typically running on its own thread:
+Mongoose server composes several “agents,” each typically running on its own thread:

 - One or more Processor Agent Groups (each contains one or more StaticEventProcessor instances)
 - One or more Service Agent Groups (each hosts zero or more worker services)